TRACIE-F/stock-analysis/README.md

 **How did the code change?**

-The greatest change from the intial practice code created throughout our modules and the refactored code was the consolidation of multiple macros, as pictured below.
+The greatest change from the initial practice code created throughout our modules and the refactored code was the consolidation of multiple macros, as pictured below.
 Sub DQAnalysis, Sub AllStocksAnalysis, and Sub formatAllStocksAnalysisTable were consolidated into our refactored macro.

 ![Original_Code_1](https://github.com/TRACIE-F/stock-analysis/blob/main/Resources/VBA_Original_1_to_3_Comparison_2.png)
 ![Original_Code_2](https://github.com/TRACIE-F/stock-analysis/blob/main/Resources/VBA_Original_1_to_3_Comparison_3.png)